Aroha in brief

 Who we are

-Chair of the Governing Board and Association Secretary
+Chair of the Executive Committee and Secretary

 At the head of Aroha's Governing Board, Javier Diaz leads oversight of the development of the organization.